Dietitian Blog, Health/Wellness, MNT Guidelines, Patient Blog | Jan 4 2022

 Foods to Avoid or Limit: Red and processed meats, added butter or margarine, cheese, sweet desserts and fried foods.

-The MIND Diet and Alzheimer’s disease
+The MIND Diet and Alzheimer’s Disease

 While research continues to assess the impact of the MIND diet on Alzheimer’s disease progression, early data appear beneficial.
 According to the Mayo Clinic, cognitive decline was delayed by approximately 7.5 years in individuals adhering to MIND diet guidelines.5 A study from the National Institute on Aging also reflects this potential with a decrease in Alzheimer’s risk ranging from 35% to 53% depending on how well the diet was followed.4